One dead, three injured in China Grove wreck - The Vicksburg Post

 One dead, three injured in China Grove wreck

-One man was killed and three others injured Friday night in a two-car wreck on China Grove Road north of its intersection with Nine Mile Cutoff Road.
+One man was killed and three others injured Friday night in a two-car wreck in the 1300 block of China Grove Road north of its intersection with Nine Mile Cutoff Road.

-Warren County Sheriff Martin Pace said the wreck occurred about 10:15 p.m. when a southbound pickup with a single person collided almost head-on with a northbound pickup containing three men.
+Warren County Sheriff Martin Pace said the wreck occurred about 10:15 p.m. when a southbound 2016 Nissan pickup driven by John Andrew Tapp, 32, collided almost head-on with a northbound 2014 Nissan pickup containing three men and driven by Tanner David Chambers, 22.

-John Tapp, 32, of Vicksburg, the driver of the southbound truck, was pronounced dead at the scene by Deputy Warren County Coroner Kelda Bailess.
-Tapp was alone in the truck, Pace said.
+Tapp, who has a Warren County address, was pronounced dead at the scene by Deputy Warren County Coroner Kelda Bailess.

-Two of the men in the northbound truck were taken to University of Mississippi Medical Center in Jackson, while the third man was taken to Merit Health River Region.
+Chambers and Jim “Jimbo” Halford, 23, of Vicksburg, a passenger in the 2014 Nissan, were taken directly by Vicksburg Fire Department ambulance to University of Mississippi Medical Center.
+Information on their conditions was unavailable.
+Gabriel Tyler Stuckey, 24, the other passenger in the truck, also from Warren County, was taken to Merit Health River Region where he was treated and released, a hospital spokesperson said.

 Students create hundreds of Christmas cards for nursing home residents